-Our work is important because resilience at both the individual and societal level is crucial to building sustainable peace in Rwanda.
+However, the road to lasting peace and reconciliation is long and complex.
+Resilience at both the individual and society level is crucial to building sustainable peace in Rwanda.

 We have been working in Rwanda since 1996.